 Greek Sweet Pumpkin Pie Swirls

 These little sweet pumpkin pie swirls or kolokuthopites as we call them in Greek are so delicious, nutty and full of aromas from the spices and the syrup.
 They will impress everyone and if you like baklava, you will definitely love them too.
 Serve them after dinner as a dessert or in the afternoon with a cup of coffee or tea.
-Enjoy!
+Enjoy!12 pieces

 30 minutes